LandlordStudio-Recruitment/ls-recruitment-front-end-only/README.md

 **To get started, make changes to `~/src/pages/index.ts`.**

-A basic index page has been fleshed out for you that fetches raw payment data from the API - this is just an example any does not indicate any code, patterns, styles or naming convetions that we expect you to follow or use, feel free to make changes as you see fit.
+A basic index page has been fleshed out for you that fetches raw payment data from the API - this is just an example and does not indicate any code, patterns, styles, or naming convetions that we expect you to follow or use, feel free to make changes as you see fit.

 Please make commits/PRs to this repository like you would at work.